remixer-dec/botality-ii/README.md

 `llm_assistant_chronicler` = a input/output formatter/parser for assistant task, can be `alpaca` or `minchatgpt` or `gpt4all`
 `llm_history_grouping` = `user` to store history with each user separately or `chat` to store group chat history with all users in that chat
 `llm_assistant_use_in_chat_mode` = `True`/`False` when False, use /ask command to use alpaca-lora in assistant mode, when True, all messages are treated as questions.
+- For llama.cpp: make sure that you have a c++ compiler, then install `pip install llama-cpp-python`, download model weights and change the path in `llm_paths`.
+- For mlc-llm, follow the installation instructions from the docs, then clone [mlc-chatbot](https://github.com/XinyuSun/mlc-chatbot), and put 3 paths in `llm_paths`.

 ### Bot commands